clayauld/clayauld/README.md

 ### Hi there 👋

 I'm Clayton Auld.
-By day, I work in telecommunications as a Radio Frequency Engineer.
+By day, I work in telecommunications as a Forecasting Engineer (prior role was as a Radio Frequency (RF) Engineer).
 When I'm not at $DAYJOB, I dabble in open source home automation systems, Linux system administration, and network infrastructure.
 I manage several cloud VPSs using projects like [Pi-Hole](https://pi-hole.net), secure DNS [(DNS-over-TLS)](https://github.com/clayauld/Secure-Adblocking-DNS), and other small things.
 I also run my own [UnRAID server](https://unraid.net) out of my closet for cloud storage and [home automation](https://home-assistant.io).

 I am an open source software and hardware enthusiast, who loves to play with small embedded systems (think ESP32, STM32, Arduino, etc) for home automation.
 I believe access to free and open source software is crucial for our society and for the success of modern business and infrastructure.